PauliusAleks/lagalt-server/README.md

 ## Project status

 ### Lagalt API 1.0
 All of the functionality that is required for the API to be fully usable is implemented.
-For detailed Endpoints description, download the 'lagaltAPISwaggerDocs.html' file.
+For detailed Endpoints description, click <a href='https://gitlab.com/legalt-group/lagalt-web-api/uploads/c6e8ee84813016791ee4e0ac6a8fb63e/lagaltAPISwaggerDocs.html'>here</a> to download an html file.

 ### Missing requirements
 * Authentication for Controllers.